-Given our exposure to equity markets for our future income, any fall in the value of equity markets will reduce the value of AMC's.
-We will continue to monitor the impacts of the conflict and any other geopolitical risks in to ensure we remain resilient.
-The Managed Fund had a small amount of exposure to Russia through holding the Abrdn Emerging Markets Equity fund.
-This exposure was 0.039% of the Managed Fund assets (£0.2m)
+Given our exposure to equity markets for our future income, any fall in the value of equity markets from geo-political events will reduce the value of AMCs.
+We will continue to monitor and manage these risks to ensure we remain resilient.